d4t4x/facebook-cleaner/README.md

 # Fuzzify.me

 A browser extension that helps you understand how advertisers target you on Facebook.
 With one click, the tool automatically runs a housecleaning, denying advertisers access to all the categories Facebook is constantly generating about you.
-In the timeline to the right, you can keep track of what categories have been cleared out and what targeted ads you're seeing over time.
+In the Ads Stream you can keep track of what categories have been cleared out and what targeted ads you're seeing over time.

 Built for both Chrome & Firefox.